aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 Volumes are pod scoped, so a selector should be specified with a particular container name.

-Note: environment variables and volume path names are examples only and not necessarily as specified above, and the selectors do not have to start with dot.

 Full json path selectors will use existing `type ObjectFieldSelector` to extend the current implementation for resources requests and limits.